Need help resolving a Family Law negotiation or dispute?

 How much will litigation cost me?

-It is impossible to estimate our fee in advance in family law work because it is impossible to anticipate what work is going to be required.
-The amount of your costs and disbursements will vary depending on which of the above costs you ultimately incur and other factors including:-
+It is impossible to estimate our fee in advance in family law work because it is not possible to anticipate what work is going to be required.
+The amount of professional costs and disbursements will vary depending on factors including:-